tusen-ai/Anchor3DLane/README.md

 ![pipeline](images/pipeline.png)
 In this paper, we deﬁne 3D lane anchors in the 3D space and propose a BEV-free method named Anchor3DLane to predict 3D lanes directly from FV representations.
 3D lane anchors are projected to the FV features to extract their features which contain both good structural and context information to make accurate predictions.
 We further extend Anchor3DLane to the multi-frame setting to incorporate temporal information for performance improvement.

+## TODO List
+- [ ] Release the checkpoints on the latest version of OpenLane dataset.

+## Update
+- [2023/06/02] We have added the code to generate data lists in the data conversion tools.

 ## Installation
 ---